fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/tristanlatr/burpa">-Burp Automator - A Burp Suite Automation Tool.
 It provides a high level CLI and Python interfaces to Burp Suite scanner and can be used to setup Dynamic Application Security Testing (DAST)</a>

+<a href="https://github.com/iangcarroll/cookiemonster">-CookieMonster helps you detect and abuse vulnerable implementations of stateless sessions.</a>

 <a href="https://medium.com/@kaorrosi/osint-research-with-recon-ng-727661a70ea4">-OSINT Research With Recon-ng</a>

 <a href="https://github.com/benso-io/posta">-Posta.
 Cross-document Messaging security research tool</a>